TheNickDeveloper/EmployeeInfoReviewer/README.md

 # EmployeeInfoReviewer
 ASP.NET Core Web API project by using SQL Server and MongoDB.
 Basic CRUD practice by using instace of employee information.
+Can do further interaction with this API by using enclosed Angular 8 project.

 ## Farmework Apply
 1. Asp.net Core web API.